ayonli/grpc-async/README.md

 1. Instead of creating the instance via a `new` expression, we use `connect()` utility function to generate the instance, which resolves RPC functions with native async support.
+2. We use the type `Greeter` on the `connect()` function so it can produce correct methods in TypeScript that could helps us reduce errors in our code.
-2. There is no need for the `waitForReady()` since it's handled automatically inside the function call.
+3. There is no need for the `waitForReady()` since it's handled automatically inside the function call.
-3. For unary calls, instead of passing a callback function to retrieve the response, we use the `await` expression to get the result.
+4. For unary calls, instead of passing a callback function to retrieve the response, we use the `await` expression to get the result.
-4. For stream reply calls, instead of listening to the `data` and `end` events, we use the `for await` statement to receive the responses yielded by the server.
+5. For stream reply calls, instead of listening to the `data` and `end` events, we use the `for await` statement to receive the responses yielded by the server.
-5. For stream request calls, instead using a callback function to receive the response, we use the `call.returns()` to retrieve the response just where we need it.
+6. For stream request calls, instead using a callback function to receive the response, we use the `call.returns()` to retrieve the response just where we need it.
-6. For duplex calls, instead of listening to the `data` event for responses, again, we use the `for await` statement to receive the responses yielded by the server.
+7. For duplex calls, instead of listening to the `data` event for responses, again, we use the `for await` statement to receive the responses yielded by the server.

-**On both sides**

-We define an interface `Greeter` which honors the design in the `.proto` file and constraints the signature of the functions, this interface is used on the `serve()` function that guarantees implementations satisfying our designs, it is also used on the `connect()` function which allows the program producing correct methods that patched to the client instance.
-This technique allows us take benefits from the TypeScript typing system and reduce errors in our code.
+#### Tips of Service Class

+A class instance holds its own internal state, for example, we can store some data in a property and use it whenever we need it.
+And we can use `this` keyword to access other methods inside the class (as the above example demonstrates).

+However, if we're going to use the class, make sure the following rules are
+honored:

+- The constructor of the class takes no arguments (`0-arguments` design).
+- Only the RPC functions are modified public (they're the only ones accessible outside the class scope).

 ## API